thibdew/Scalable-Datamanagement-Systems-project/README.md

 Normal query:
 Combine a movie company with the info index of their movie
-- movie_companies indx: 1 JOIN movie_info_indx indx: 1
+- movie_companies indx: 1 JOIN movie_info_idx indx: 1